icflorescu/expose-wsl/README.md

 Please understand that this tool is not a replacement for a proper network configuration.
 It patches your WSL machine to expose it to the local network, which is not advisable for production environments.
 I canot imagine a healthy reason to use and expose WSL in production, but if you do, please make sure you know what you're doing.

-For some reason, the command doesn't work from the integrated terminal in VSCode.
-It must be run from a regular terminal (such as [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), which I assume you're familiar with and already using if you're reading this).

 ## Contributing